Centril/rfcs/text/0000-gradual-struct-init.md

 drop(foo.bar); // OK!
 ```

+Note in particular that `foo` was never fully initialized here.
+As long as you don't move or borrow `foo`, this is permitted.
+However, you must assign to all fields of `foo` at least once.
+This restriction applies to make adding fields cause type errors
+so that you can refactor more easily.

 ### Immovable "self-referential" types

 Because you are now able to construct `Foo<T>` piecemeal, this enables you